 - The levy is released.

 Part of your wages may be exempt from the levy and the exempt amount will be paid to you.
-The exempt amount is based on the standard deduction and the number of personal exemptions you are allowed.
+The exempt amount is based on the standard deduction and an “amount determined” calculated in part based on the number of dependents you are allowed for the year the levy is served.
 The IRS mails Publication 1494 (PDF) with the levy which explains to your employer how to determine the amount exempt from levy.
-Your employer will provide you with a Statement of Exemptions and Filing Status to complete and return within three days.
-If you do not return the statement in three days, your exempt amount is figured as if you are married filing separately with one exemption.
+Your employer will provide you with a Statement of Dependents and Filing Status to complete and return within three days.
+If you do not return the statement in three days, your exempt amount is figured as if you are married filing separately with no dependents (zero).
 If you have other income sources, the IRS may allocate the exemptions to the other income source and levy on 100% of the income from a particular employer.

 I am scheduled to receive a bonus separately from my paycheck.
 Is the bonus payment entitled to the same exemptions as the regular wage payment?
 Or, does the entire bonus get sent to the IRS because the exempt amount was already paid to me for that pay period?